EmbedJournal/embedjournal/_posts/2013-08-07-how-to-make-pcbs-at-home-with-toner-transfer-method.md

   <a href="/images/posts/2013/06/DSC09563.jpg"><img class="aligncenter size-large wp-image-1625" alt="Cut the PCB into smaller parts" src="/images/posts/2013/06/DSC09563-1024x576.jpg" width="618" height="347" srcset="/images/posts/2013/06/DSC09563-1024x576.jpg 1024w, /images/posts/2013/06/DSC09563-300x169.jpg 300w" sizes="(max-width: 618px) 100vw, 618px" /></a>
 </p>

 After all the PCBs are cut, don't place them one over the other as you might make some fine scratch in the transferred toner and end up having discontinuity in the track.
-I placed them one over the other just for the beauty of it - don't try this at home dYtm,
+I placed them one over the other just for the beauty of it - don't try this at home.

 <p style="text-align: center;">
   <a href="/images/posts/2013/06/DSC09565.jpg"><img class="aligncenter size-large wp-image-1626" alt="PCBs made from toner transfer method" src="/images/posts/2013/06/DSC09565-1024x576.jpg" width="618" height="347" srcset="/images/posts/2013/06/DSC09565-1024x576.jpg 1024w, /images/posts/2013/06/DSC09565-300x169.jpg 300w" sizes="(max-width: 618px) 100vw, 618px" /></a>
 </p>

 Now is the time to correct the mistakes in the transfer of the toner.
-Sit with a magnifying glass to see if there are any discontinuity in the tracks or if some lines are missing.
+Sit with a magnifying glass to see if there are any discontinuities in the tracks or if some lines are missing.
 If you spot one, use a permanent marker pen with a sharp tip to color them.
-Most of the time, the big massed of copper seems to have a problem in being fully transferred.
+Most of the time, the big masses of copper seems to have a problem in being fully transferred.
 So use the pen to fill up any openings.

 <p style="text-align: center;">
   <a href="/images/posts/2013/06/DSC09568.jpg"><img class="aligncenter size-large wp-image-1627" alt="Use a marker pen to correct the tracks" src="/images/posts/2013/06/DSC09568-1024x576.jpg" width="618" height="347" srcset="/images/posts/2013/06/DSC09568-1024x576.jpg 1024w, /images/posts/2013/06/DSC09568-300x169.jpg 300w" sizes="(max-width: 618px) 100vw, 618px" /></a>
 </p>

-Not all the marker pen are good at keeping off the etchant.
+Not all the marker pens are good at keeping off the etchant.
 One way is to buy some costly markers, sometimes this also helps.
-A After this process is over, leave the board to dry for some time and give it another coat.
+After this process is over, leave the board to dry for some time and give it another coat.
 You can see the places where you have colored by slightly tilting the PCB in light.

-### Prepare the FeCl<sub>3A </sub>Solution
+### Prepare the FeCl<sub>3</sub>Solution

 The etchant that I'm using is ferric chloride.
 Some argue that the ferric chloride solution is really toxic and difficult to dispose (safely) and hence don't prefer it.
 I bought 2 Kilos of the chemical and have half of it remaining so I will stick to it for now.